Aunt Vom and the Great Feminist Uprising

 The tricky part came getting rid of the evidence.
 Vom hid the canon back up her skirt, and buried the shovel by digging a hole with a different shovel.
 When the cozzers arrived she avoided arrest by twatting the copper with the second shovel.
 She found a third to bury that one in case he’d called for back up.

 So the rumour was quashed.
-No more dead stoats, no weasel mis-selling, and no bloody accordions. the only frustrating part was that by the time Vom got back to the motor car, Aunt Gourd was rattling on about ‘Baa Baa Black Sheep’ and hadn’t noticed the gull had become somewhat fractious.
+No more dead stoats, no weasel mis-selling, and no bloody accordions.
+The only frustrating part was that by the time Vom got back to the motor car, Aunt Gourd was rattling on about ‘Baa Baa Black Sheep’ and hadn’t noticed the gull had become somewhat fractious.
 It had crapped all over the car and stolen Vom’s last toilet roll.

 Stay safe, my little dung beetles and I’ll keep you posted.
 Cheers and that. x